Former Ohio State wrestlers call for investigation into university's ties to Jeffrey Epstein

 OIG spokesman James Manken said they received the new letter Monday and were looking into it.

-“The complaint will go through the normal complaint evaluation process,” Manken wrote in an email to NBC News.
+“The complaint will go through the normal complaint evaluation process,” Manken wrote in an email.
 “During the process, the office will determine whether or not the office has jurisdiction over the subject matter; if the facts contained within the complaint warrant further investigation; and if we are the best office to investigate the matter; among other criteria.”

-Dunyasha Yetts, one of the five former wrestlers, said they went to bat for Farmer because she too has gotten the brush off from OSU.
+Dunyasha Yetts, one of the five former wrestlers, said they went to bat for Farmer because she too has received the brushoff from OSU.
 Yetts is one of the 350 former OSU students who have filed 17 lawsuits against the university alleging school officials and team coaches knew Strauss was sexually abusing them but failed to stop him.

 “Ohio State has shown that, without maximum public pressure, it will turn a blind eye to sexual predators,” the letter to Meyer states.
 “It ignored the reports of Richard Strauss’s abuse and it is now looking the other way on Jeffrey Epstein and Abigail Wexner.”